Multimedia Journalism (MMJ)

 Additional Fees: JB Equipment Use fee of $10 applies.

-MMJ 3773 Voice Production and Performance
+MMJ 3773 Multimedia Voice and On-Camera Performance

 Credit hours: 3